-Unless you go to a four-year college that offers an audio engineering major and has scholarship money to distribute, you’re not likely to find audio engineering scholarships from public or in-school sources—and given the high cost of these schools, it’s unlikely those funds will be enough to cover your costs completely.
-In fact, you could pay more to get that degree with those scholarships than you would to complete an externship program without the scholarships.
+If you opt not to go to a traditional four-year university that offers an audio engineering major and has scholarship money to distribute, you’re not likely to find audio engineering scholarships from public or in-school sources.
+In fact, you could pay more to get that degree with those scholarships than you would to complete an externship or a mentorship program without the scholarships.

 As an alternative, do some research and look for private scholarship funds to help cover your costs.
 There are a lot of scholarships and grants out there, and the organizations that offer them each have different criteria they use for deciding who gets the money.
 Look for as many of these as you can find, and apply to any/all that you might qualify for.